yexnsxo/yexnsxo/README.md

 <br/>

 ## Currently 🌱
-- Learning FastAPI, SQL, and backend fundamentals
+- Deepening frontend skills with TypeScript and Next.js
-- Exploring practical AI/RAG projects
+- Learning backend fundamentals to better understand API and data flow
-- Building projects that connect web services with data and AI
+- Exploring how data and AI can improve user discovery and service experience

 <br/>